What Does It Mean When the Command Prompt Repeats a Line Over and Over Again Java

 Let'southward break this down in more detail:

-• The process starts when a while loop is found during the execution of the program.
+- The process starts when a while loop is found during the execution of the program.

-• If the status is True, the statements that vest to the loop are executed.
+, the statements that vest to the loop are executed. - The while loop status is checked again.

-• If the condition evaluates to True again, the sequence of statements runs again and the procedure is repeated.
+again, the sequence of statements runs again and the procedure is repeated. - When the status evaluates to

-• When the status evaluates to Simulated, the loop stops and the program continues beyond the loop.
+, the loop stops and the program continues beyond the loop.

 One of the nigh important characteristics of while loops is that the variables used in the loop status are not updated automatically.
-We have to update their values explicitly with our code to make sure that the loop will eventually stop when the condition evaluates to Fake.
+We have to update their values explicitly with our code to make sure that the loop will eventually stop when the condition evaluates to Fake

 🔹 General Syntax of While Loops